loqux/memSerwer/mem-service/README.md

 ### `npm run start`

-Runs the app in the development mode with json server on port 3004<br />
+Runs the app in the development mode on port 3000 with json server on port 3004<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.